 Montmartre – 18th Arrondissement

-Montmartre offers a wide range of affordable options and it is home to the art district, the majestic Sacre Coeur, and the Moulin Rouge.
-In Montmartre, time seems to have stopped back in time.
-It is simply the perfect place to sit in a cafe and watch the world go by.
-Moreover, it is one of the best spots to get photographs of the city.
-We recommend staying in this district if you want to experience the Parisian lifestyle, away from the crowd of the city center.
+Montmartre offers a variety of affordable accommodations and is known for its artistic vibe, the stunning Sacré-Cœur, and the famous Moulin Rouge.
+In Montmartre, it feels like time has stood still, making it the perfect spot to relax in a café and watch the world go by.
+It’s also one of the best places for capturing beautiful photos of Paris.
+We recommend staying here if you want to experience authentic Parisian life, away from the hustle and bustle of the city center.

 Le Marais – 4th Arrondissement